bdovhan/SimpleDataTableApp/SimpleDataTable/2gmp-workshop/Guide.md

 ### Specify the namespace in the project.json file

+If you haven't registered your namespace in the namespace org, please read the [Prerequisites here](Prerequisites.md) and complete it

 Now go to VSCode and open the sfdx-project.json file and insert the copied namespace prefix into line 8

 ![Copying and pasting TestApplication namespace into namespace key value](https://github.com/bdovhan/SimpleDataTableApp/blob/master/SimpleDataTable/2gmp-workshop/Namespace.gif?raw=true)